amplication/amplication/README.md

 ### Setting Up Amplication Manually

 You can use a manual step-by-step approach to set up Amplication in a local development environment.
-To do that, you should follow the following instructions for **Setting Up Amplication Server**, **Setting Up Amplication Client**, and **Setting Up Amplication CLI**.
+To do that, you should follow the following instructions for **Setting Up Amplication Server**, and **Setting Up Amplication Client**.

 ### Setting up [Amplication Server](https://github.com/amplication/amplication/blob/master/packages/amplication-server/README.md)